farshidtz/linuxptp-snap/README.md

 The Raspberry Pi 5 supports PTP.
 It however does not work with the default `gPTP.cfg` file, as it specifies a minimum neighbour propagation delay of 800ns.
 We have seen delays of around 17000ns between two Pis connected back to back.

-One can remove the line `neighborPropDelayThresh 800` from `gPTP.cfg` to get it to work.
-Or alternatively specify a large enough threshold on the command line:
+One can remove the line `neighborPropDelayThresh 800` from `gPTP.cfg` to get it to work, or override it with a large enough threshold on the command line:
 ```bash
 $ sudo linuxptp-rt.ptp4l -i eth0 -f /snap/linuxptp-rt/current/etc/gPTP.cfg \
   --step_threshold=1 -m --neighborPropDelayThresh 20000
 ```

-Note that this may have side effects, but during our testing two Pi 5's did synchronise their clocks to withing 20ns of each other.
+Note that this may have side effects, but during our testing, two Pi 5's did synchronise their clocks to within 20ns of each other.

 ## References
  - https://manpages.debian.org/unstable/linuxptp/index.html